Infiniti EX35 Insurance Rates

 Rates are averaged for all Infiniti EX35 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on Infiniti EX35 insurance not only requires having a good driving record, but also maintaining a good credit score, being claim-free, and maximizing policy discounts.
-Shop around every year by requesting rates from direct car insurance companies, and also from local insurance agencies.
+Finding cheaper rates on insurance for an Infiniti EX35 not only requires having a decent driving record, but also having above-average credit, paying for small claims out-of-pocket, and maximizing policy discounts.
+Spend time shopping around every year by getting quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

-The next list is a brief recap of the coverage data touched on above.
+The following items are a brief summary of the coverage data touched on above.

-- You may be able to save up to $120 per year simply by quoting early and online
+- You may be able to save as much as $120 per year simply by quoting online in advance

 Rate Tables and Charts